rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## What to Do

 * Identify the class or module that should own the group of changes.
-It may be an existing module, or you may need to use [Extract Module](refactoring-ruby#/36) to create a new one.
+It may be an existing module, or you may need to use [Extract Module](refactoring-ruby#/44) to create a new one.
-* Use [Move Field](refactoring-ruby#/40) and [Move Method](refactoring-ruby#/39) to put the functionality onto the chosen module.
-After the module not chosen is simple enough, you may be able to use Inline Module to eliminate it.
+* Use [Move Field](refactoring-ruby#/48) and [Move Method](refactoring-ruby#/47) to put the functionality onto the chosen module.
+After the chosen module is simple enough, you may be able to use Inline Module to eliminate it.

 ---